 Social work is perhaps one of the most misunderstood careers in the healthcare field.
 For starters, many people don't even know that social workers are, in fact, regulated healthcare workers.
 Others dislike them, thinking their only job is to "meddle in people's lives."
 However, nothing could be further from the truth, and in this article, we invite you to discover the rewarding nature of social worker jobs.
-Maybe, after reading all the informative and educational content we have put together for you, you will become interested in pursuing a career in this field.
-Who knows?
-So, without further ado, let's get into it.

 The Canadian Association of Social Workers points out that these healthcare professionals help people attain physical, mental, and spiritual well-being by addressing broad social issues like oppression, discrimination, domestic violence, unemployment and poverty.
 According to the organization, social workers do this mostly through therapy or counselling, health promotion, and community capacity building, as well as social policy analysis, research and collaboration with other healthcare professionals.